yktoo/yktoo.com/content/blog/posts/0290/index.en.md

 software: sound-switcher-indicator
 ---

-It's been more than two years since the last release of the [Sound Switcher Indicator][route:/software/indicator-sound-switcher] (1.2.2).
+It's been more than two years since the last release of the [Sound Switcher Indicator]({{< relref "/software/sound-switcher-indicator" >}}) (1.2.2).
 During this period I've been bombarded with [requests](https://github.com/yktoo/indicator-sound-switcher/issues/3) to allow the indicator to switch device profiles, because most sound cards cannot be otherwise switched to their digital ports, like S/PDIF and HDMI.

 So today I proudly present **Sound Switcher Indicator 2.0.1**, which *finally* supports profile switching: